Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: Background

 \end{defn} We denote $\mathbf{p_0}$ and $\mathbf{p_1}$ lifts of $p_0$ and $p_1$ to $\mathbb C^3$.
 In view of equation (\ref{eq:distance}), if we normalize two vectors $\mathbf{p_0}$ and $\mathbf{p_1}$ so that $\langle \mathbf{p_0}, \mathbf{p_0}\rangle=\langle \mathbf{p_1},\mathbf{p_1} \rangle$, the equation (\ref{eq:bisector1}) of the bisector then becomes simply

 A bisector in ${\bf H}^2_{\mathbb C}$ is a smooth codimension one real hypersurface diffeomorphic to a 3-ball, but it is not totally geodesic.
 The \emph{spinal sphere} of the bisector $\mathcal{B}(p_0, p_1)$ is the ideal boundary of it on $\partial {\bf H}^2_{\mathbb C}$.
 The \emph{complex spine} of the bisector $\mathcal{B}(p_0, p_1)$ is by definition the complex geodesic that contains $p_0$ and $p_1$.
 The \emph{real spine} is a real geodesic in the complex spine that is equidistant between $p_0$ and $p_1$.
-That is, it is simply the projectivization of the negative vectors in $\mathbb{C}^{2,1}$ which are in the complex span of $\mathbf{p_0}$ and $\mathbf{p_1}$ and which satisfy equation (\ref{eq:bisector2}).
-The nonzero vectors in $Span_\mathbb{C}(\mathbf{p_0},\mathbf{p_1})$ satisfying equation (\ref{eq:bisector2}), but that are not necessarily negative, span a real projective line in $\mathbb{P}_\mathbb{C}^2$, which we call the \emph{extended real spine} of the bisector.
+There is a natural extension of the real spine to projective space, given by the (not necessarily negative) vectors in $Span_\mathbb{C}(\mathbf{p_0},\mathbf{p_1})$ satisfying equation (\ref{eq:bisector2}).
+We call this the \emph{extended real spine} of the bisector.

-There are two kinds of maximal totally geodesic submanifolds contained in a given bisector $\mathcal{B}$.
-The complex ones are called \emph{complex slices} of $\mathcal{B}$; they are the preimages of points of the real spine under the orthogonal projection onto the complex spine.
-The totally real submanifolds that contained in $\mathcal{B}$ are precisely which containing the real spine and are called real slices of $\mathcal{B}$.
+Although bisector $\mathcal{B}$ is not totally geodesic, it can be described in two different ways in terms of a foliation by totally geodesic subspaces. $\mathcal{B}$ is the preimage of the real spine under the orthogonal projection onto the complex spine; each complex line that is the preimage of a point of the real spine is called a \emph{complex slice} of $\mathcal{B}$. $\mathcal{B}$ is also the union of all Lagrangian planes that contain the real spine; each Lagrangian plane is called a \emph{real slice} of $\mathcal{B}$.